argoproj/argo-cd/docs/user-guide/helm.md

 helm template . --set service.type=LoadBalancer
 ```

-Similarly, Argo CD can override values in the `values.yaml` parameters using `argo app set` command,
+Similarly, Argo CD can override values in the `values.yaml` parameters using `argocd app set` command,
 in the form of `-p PARAM=VALUE`.
 For example:

 ```bash